-I struggle to stop procrastinating and stay focused when writing a paper.
+I struggle to stop procrastinating and start studying.
 And based on the amount of extensions my students ask for, it seems most people find it hard to stay on task!

 I find Facebook, Instagram, Twitter and the outdoors constantly dragging me away from my studies.